Purpose

 Review

-This policy will be reviewed at least annually by the Data Protection Officer to ensure alignment to appropriate risk management requirements and its continued relevance to current and planned operations, or legal developments and legislative obligations.
+This policy will be reviewed at least annually by the Data Protection Manager to ensure alignment to appropriate risk management requirements and its continued relevance to current and planned operations, or legal developments and legislative obligations.